ciprian-morar/data-modelling-with-Postgres/README.md

 You can use test.ipynb notebook to test the database tables or analytics.ipynb to make some analysis with the data new added in the database.

-## 1. Discuss the purpose of this database in the context of the startup, Sparkify, and their analytical goals.
+## 1. The purpose of this database in the context of the startup, Sparkify, and their analytical goals.
 The client wants to collect songs and user activities from their new streaming app.
 The **purpose of collecting data** is to understand better the preferences of their **users**.
 Who are the users?(their name, gender, location and if they are currently paying users, and the broswer(user agent) they use.
 Also we are interested what are their